Very Reverend Patrick J. Keating

-Andrew joined CMS in 2016 as the managing attorney of its expanding Housing Program.
-In that capacity, he supervises the CMS housing attorneys and tenant organizers in both the Queens and Bushwick offices, oversees the housing clinics in both locations, and provides legal representation for tenants and tenant associations.
+Andrew joined Catholic Migration Services in 2016 as the managing attorney of its expanding Housing Program.
+In that capacity, he supervises the organizations housing attorneys and tenant organizers in both the Queens and Bushwick offices, oversees the housing clinics in both locations, and provides legal representation for tenants and tenant associations.

 Andrew began his legal career as an attorney with the Antitrust Division of the United States Department of Justice.
 He later became a staff attorney and then a supervising attorney with the Legal Aid Society’s Housing Development Unit and Community Development Project.
 He also served as a Housing Court judge and court attorney.